Explore Cuba Like a Pro: Your 2026 Travel Budget Guide

 So, what should you do instead?
 Here are the options we’ve used:

-- Google Maps and Door-to-Door – If you can’t find a mobile number in Google Maps, but the business has recent reviews, you could also arrive at your destination, knock on their door and ask if they have room for you.
-Given the lack of tourists in large parts of the country, any casa owner who has a vacancy would be very happy to accept you.
+• Google Maps and Door-to-Door – If you can’t find a mobile number in Google Maps, but the business has recent reviews, you could also arrive at your destination, knock on their door and ask if they have room for you.
+Given the lack of tourists in many parts of the country, any casa owner with a vacancy would be very happy to accept you.

-- Casa to Casa Recommendations – Another option is to ask your first casa hosts for recommendations in the following destination/s you want to visit.
+• Casa to Casa Recommendations: Another option is to ask your first casa hosts for recommendations for the destination (s) you want to visit.
 They often have friends or family who also own casas around the country.
-You don’t know in advance what you get, but if that’s fine with you, it could be a great way to explore the country.
+You don’t know in advance what you’ll get, but if that’s fine with you, it could be a great way to explore the country.

 Cuba's casas particulares offer a much more authentic experience (and better value) than state-run hotels